Kippa, Reminders for Microsoft Teams

 Kippa has begun life as a reminder app for Microsoft Teams, but he’s a baby as you can see:

 He will mature into a more capable personal assistant when we add to his ability to remind Microsoft Teams members when to do what.
 That by the way, is Kippa’s command line.
-You enter it into the Microsoft Teams message bar as, @Kippa Remind me ([email protected], or @channel or @team) to tell my wife I love her (obviously the more personal kind of reminder), at 3pm tomorrow and every day after that.
+You enter it into the Microsoft Teams message bar as, @Kippa Remind me (or@team-member, or @channel or @team) to tell my wife I love her (obviously the more personal kind of reminder), at 3pm tomorrow and every day after that.

 As for our Mission Statement?